PikeOS offers strict partitioning and strong separation to provide built-in Security by design.

 The PikeOS ARINC 653 is built upon the PikeOS native API and provides a complete and fully functional APEX API target for Avionics systems, in particular with respect to Integrated Modular Avionics (IMA).

-The ARINC 653 guest operating system is certifiable according to DO-178C DAL A.
+The ARINC 653 guest operating system can be certified according to DO-178C DAL A.

 Certifiable File System (CFS)

-The Certifiable File System (CFS) is a PikeOS component that provides a fail safe file system with more functionality than the PikeOS native file system.
+The CFS is a PikeOS component that provides a fail-safe file system with more functionality than the PikeOS native file system.
 In addition to the basic file operations implemented by the internal PikeOS file providers, the CFS can also handle directories and file manipulations.
 It is still a simplified file system compared to standard Linux file systems and is certifiable within the scope of Safety projects.
-Learn more

 Certifiable Math Library (CML)